How to Pack a Suitcase Like a Flight Attendant

 How to Pack a Suitcase

-Don’t be afraid to edit your packing list—you often need much less than what you first put in your bag.
+Don’t be afraid to edit your packing list.
+You often need much less than what you first put in your bag.

-Illustration by Shutterstock
+Illustration by elenabsl/Shutterstock

-“Editing down the contents of your suitcase can be difficult, but it’s almost always best to avoid overpacking.
+“Editing down the contents of your suitcase can be difficult, but it’s always best to avoid overpacking.
 If the process of creating a packing list overwhelms you, try laying out what you think you’ll need.
 Then be realistic about what you’ll actually need—and pull the unnecessary items from the pile.”

 2. Find your perfect bag

-“I always pack three different pouches for toiletries: One holds my major shower and grooming stuff (deodorant, razor, face lotion), one holds my toothbrush and toothpaste, and one holds my makeup.
+“I always pack three different pouches for toiletries.
+One holds my major shower and grooming stuff (deodorant, razor, face lotion), one holds my toothbrush and toothpaste, and one holds my makeup.
 This way, I can find what I need easily and pack things away as I’m done with them in the morning.”

 5. Double check you have the items you can’t replace before leaving